-Capital Improvement Program (CIP) -A portion of the total budget, \$15,846,063, has been allocated for capital equipment and system improvements.
+Capital Improvement Program (CIP) -A portion of the total budget, \$13,222,478, has been allocated for capital equipment and system improvements.
 The Capital Improvement Program (CIP) is a five-year planning instrument used by the City of Albany to identify needed capital projects.
 The CIP accounts for expenditures that exceed \$5,000 and have a useful life of more than one year.
-The General and Non-Major Enterprise Funds' capital projects are funded from a minimum 15% of sales tax revenue and \$325,000, from Water, Gas & Light (WG&L).
+The General and Special Revenue Funds' capital projects are funded from a minimum 15% of sales tax revenue and \$325,000, from Water, Gas & Light (WG&L).
+The minimum sales tax percentage was reduced to 10% this year in order to balance the General Fund.
 The Enterprise Funds' capital needs are funded through budgeted capital replacement.